 Enter the “shame and scandal.”
 In 1884, now 54 years old and quite rich, Belt was vacationing at a seaside resort when he encountered a considerably younger and very attractive blonde widow.
 Her name was Mrs. Mary Alice Godfrey.
 Later Belt told the press that he had met her “among people of character and respectability and never imagined that she was other than a pure and virtuous woman.”
 Moreover, he probably was impressed that she was the sister of Mrs. Benjamin Willis of New York City, the wife of a prominent U.S. congressmen.
 Both sisters were beauties.
 One commentator claimed that they had become the “rage” of the Washington society.
 Belt fell in love with Mary Alice, quickly proposed marriage and they were wed in October, 1884, in Morristown, Pennsylvania.
 They may have chosen a remote location because of apparent opposition to the nuptials from Eugene’s sisters and other female friends.

-Soon enough Belt came to regret his decision and, by his own admission, left his wife the following January and filed for divorce in May 1885.
-He had found out to his horror that Mary Alice had been connected with a famous Washington, D.C., scandal known as the Congressman Acklen Affair.
-Moreover, Belt told the press, he had discovered additionally that she had lived “a life of infamy” and that he had been a victim of an abandoned woman.
+Soon enough Belt came to regret his decision and, by his own admission, left his wife the following January.
+Mary Alice filed for divorce in May 1885.
+In his answer to her suit, he said he had found out to his horror that she had been connected with a well-known Washington, D.C., scandal known as the Congressman Acklen Affair.
+Belt told the press, he had discovered additionally that she had lived “a life of infamy” and that he had been a victim of an abandoned woman.
 Newspapers from coast to coast had a field day.
 The New York Times made it front page.
 A California paper headlined: “Victim of a Wily Woman...A Prominent Merchant Insnared by a Sea-Side Demi-Monde.”
 (A demi-monde was a woman of dubious virtue.)